mrGonzalezGomez/GGJ_2024/README.md

 4. Once the project is open in Godot, you can run it by pressing F5 or selecting "Play" from the top menu.

 ## Usage
 After launching "Jokes on You," navigate through the game/application using your mouse or keyboard inputs.
-The game is designed to be intuitive, but here are some tips to get started:
+The game is designed to be intuitive.
-- [Include specific instructions on gameplay, navigating menus, or any other usage instructions necessary.]

 ## Contributing
 We welcome contributions to "Jokes on You"!
 If you're interested in improving the game or suggesting new features, please follow these steps: